← Back to Blog

 There are two reasonable responses.
 The first is to accept it and document it.
 For many migrations, the current-version content plus a clear note in the transition communication is enough.
 Nobody is going to miss version 4.2 of Q3 2021 Sales Deck.

-The second is to preserve history as a sidecar.
-MigrationFox’s approach is to capture every source version as a JSON record per item (version number, modified-by UPN, modified timestamp, field values at that version) and write the collection to a _VersionHistory library on the destination site.
-The native stack on the item itself resets to 1.0, but the audit trail is intact and queryable.
-For regulated industries that need to prove what a document said on March 15, 2023, the sidecar is the defensible artefact.
+For cross-platform moves — Google Drive to SharePoint, Dropbox to SharePoint, Box to SharePoint — SPMT is not available because it only understands SharePoint content on the source side.
+In those cases MigrationFox falls back to the sidecar approach where applicable: every source version captured as a JSON record per item (version number, modified-by identity, modified timestamp, field values at that version) written to a _VersionHistory library on the destination site.
+The native stack on the item itself starts at 1.0, but the audit trail is intact and queryable.
+For regulated industries migrating from a non-SharePoint source that need to prove what a document said on a given historical date, the sidecar is the defensible artifact.

 Cross-tenant UPN mapping